 10% deposit home loans NZ

-While a 20% deposit is preferred and borrowing more than 80% is trickier, we can still find a mortgage with 10%+ deposit, that is competitive through some banks and some non-bank lenders who only work via mortgage brokers.
+While a 20% deposit is preferred and borrowing more than 80% is trickier, in certain situations a broker can still help find a mortgage with 10%+ deposit, that is competitive through some banks and some non-bank lenders who only work via mortgage brokers.

 5% deposit home loans NZ

-Unfortunately we cant help everyone.
-Currently we cannot assist people who do not have a savings record with a 10%+ deposit.
+Unfortunately the brokers we work with cant help everyone.
+Currently the brokers we work with cannot assist people who do not have a savings record with at least a 10%+ deposit.
 There may still however be options out there for you so please don’t give up hope.
 Read more below, about the 4 main deposit solutions that we see working most often to boost your deposit size.

 Boost your deposit with the following 4 deposit solutions: